MildThrone/ai_project/README.md

 ### User class

+The User class is designed to handle abstraction of administrators on the site.

-The user class uses the following attributes:
+The user class has the following attributes:
   1. name
   2. email
   3. password